yashsandu-NBS/nbs-mentored-project/evidence/report.md

 ## NBS Mentored Project Report

 ### Introduction
-This report entails the metrics of all testing required as part of the project.
+This report entails the metrics of all testing required for the project.
 This includes:
 - Testing Coverage
 - Deployment Success
 - Build Logs